 How to Store & Organize Film & Film Scans

-Now that you’ve got a few rolls (or maybe thousands) of film exposed, developed, and scanned, there needs to be a reliable system to store your work safely.
+Now that you’ve got a few (or a few hundred) rolls of film exposed, developed, and scanned, there needs to be a reliable system to store your work safely.
 Even if you didn’t love the results, you or your family might wish to revisit them later.

 Now is the best time to start.